zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_results.md

 # HTR-10 Griffin Neutronics Results

+*Contact: Javier Ortensi, Javier.Ortensi@inl.gov*

-This section looks at the various results carried out by Griffin for various HTR-10 calculations.
+This section is a short summary of the results section of [!citep](HTR-10Benchmark) and looks at the various results carried out by Griffin for various HTR-10 calculations.
 The two main input files are the *htr-10-critical.i* and the *htr-10-full.i* which are documented in detail in the Griffin Neutronics Model Section.

 ## Running an Input File